harshi-cse/cse15l-lab-reports/lab-report-4-week-8.md

 ---

 *Is there a small change in our code that can fix snippet 1 / related cases with inline code with backticks?*

+We can fix our code with a small change by checking for the indices of backticks with respect to the brackets and parentheses. ...

 ---